shane0192/referral-tracker-railway/README.md

 A web application for tracking and managing referral partnerships between creators, with features for monitoring referral metrics, managing accounts, and analyzing partnership trends.

+## Architecture Overview

+The system consists of two main components:
+1. Local Scraper: Runs on your machine using launchd, collecting data from ConvertKit
+2. Web Interface: Hosted on Heroku, providing data visualization and analysis

+Both components connect to the same Railway PostgreSQL database, ensuring data consistency.

 ## Project Structure

 ```